connectivecpp/binary-serialize/README.md

-# Binary Serialize, Header-Only C++ 20 Binary Serialization Classes and Functions
+# Binary Serialize, Header-Only C++ 20 Binary Serialization Classes and Functions Using a `std::format` Like Syntax

 #### Unit Test and Documentation Generation Workflow Status